What’s New ?

 Time and Space Complexity

-The running time complexity for best case, worst case, and average-case scenario is O(n*log n) where n is the number of elements to be sorted.
+The running time complexity for best-case, worst-case, and average-case scenarios is O(n*log n) where n is the number of elements to be sorted.
 The space complexity of the algorithm is O(n) where we need an array of size n to place the sorted element.

-• It requires an array of the same size as the original list to store the final sorted array which consumes the large memory space
+But there are some limitations as well.
+First, merge sort requires an array of the same size as the original list to store the final sorted array which consumes the large memory space.
+It is also slower when it comes to sorting smaller data sets.

 Conclusion